RestKit/RestKit/README.md

 Dependencies
 -------------------------

-RestKit currently utilizes ElementParser for JSON framework for parsing JSON payloads.
+RestKit currently utilizes json-framework for parsing JSON payloads.
+The source code is directly included in the distribution.
+If you currently link against or include json-framework in your project, please remove it and utilize the bundled version (currently 2.2.3).

 Additional parsing backend support is expected in future versions.